RubySometimes/server-template/README.md

-# server-template
+# Runescape Private Server Template
-An easily customizable and responsive server/website template.
+A responsive private server template that can be easily customized.